QueStats/malaria-risk-bayesian-model/README.md

 ## Key Outcomes

+- Estimated malaria prevalence at 35.7% across 2,035 children in 65 villages
+- Identified substantial geographic variation, with village-level infection rates ranging from 0.0 to 0.93
-- Quantified effects of demographic and environmental predictors on malaria risk
+- Quantified protective effects of key interventions, including bed net use (48.5% → 30.5%) and treatment (39.3% → 26.4%)
+- Showed that baseline logistic regression fails to capture spatial heterogeneity, motivating the use of hierarchical modeling
-- Identified villages with statistically elevated residual risk
+- Detected villages with elevated residual malaria risk after controlling for observed covariates
-- Demonstrated improved modeling of geographic variation relative to baseline logistic regression
-- Produced interpretable posterior uncertainty for all parameters
+- Produced full posterior distributions for all parameters, enabling uncertainty quantification and interpretable inference

 ## Skills Demonstrated